Back to Portfolio

 What Does Liberty Energy Do?

-Liberty Energy is the largest independent provider of hydraulic fracturing (frac) services in North America.
-The company operates ~40 frac fleets that pump high-pressure fluid and proppant (sand) into shale rock to release oil and natural gas.
-Their services include:
+Liberty Energy is the largest independent provider of hydraulic fracturing services in North America, operating ~40 frac fleets.
+Services include:

-1. Hydraulic Fracturing (~75% of revenue) -- The core business, operating conventional diesel, dual-fuel, and next-gen "digiFleet" natural gas-powered frac spreads
+1. Hydraulic Fracturing (~75% of revenue) -- Conventional diesel, dual-fuel, and next-gen "digiFleet" natural gas-powered frac spreads

-2. Wireline Services -- Perforating and logging services alongside frac operations
+2. Wireline Services -- Perforating and logging alongside frac operations

-3. Proppant Supply -- Permian Basin sand mines providing last-mile logistics
+3. Proppant Supply -- Permian Basin sand mines with last-mile logistics

 4. CNG/Fuel Delivery -- Natural gas supply for gas-powered fleets